Akash-1gif/first_flutter_app/README.md

     flutter pub get
     ```

+    Adjust the package name with your
+    '''
+    import 'package:<foldername>/dice_roller.dart';
+    '''

 3. **Run the App**:
     To launch the app on an emulator or connected device, use:
     ```bash